Purdue-CS193/homework-0-TylerRPalino/index.md

 - I really need to know gitHub!
 - It is suppoed to be easy
 - It is a class where I will actually use its info everyday
-- The teachers are super chill!!!
+- The teachers are super chill!!!!

 ## Welcome to GitHub Pages